yuyangd/houston/README.md

 The template will be stored locally at /tmp/my_template.json
 Note, this template will be overrided each time you run the command

+Reason for choosing Troposphere to generate CloudFormation template?

+I'm familiar with Cloudformation template, and Troposphere enable me to inject config variables into the template via python.
+Also, I can unit test the cloudformation template in json pieces, prior to launching the stack.

 **Ansible playbook and roles**

 Userdata will run with playbook-aws.yml with below roles: